 Virtually all mechanical equipment used on site in a forest operation is a potential fire risk, because of the fuels used, the heat that develops, the design features, and the working environment.
 Those who are responsible for these areas could be educated and motivated to eliminate or reduce the risks that these machines present.
-They range from equipment designers to purchasers, from operators to those who enforce the operating and maintenance procedures.
-Forest fire prevention education programs should extend to all these people to ensure that the proper philosophy is developed at all levels of the organization.
+They range from equipment designers to purchasers, from operators to those who enforce the operating and Forest fire prevenmaintenance procedures. tion education programs should extend to all these people to ensure that the proper philosophy is developed at all levels of the organization.